hoch/motw-2015/README.md

 $ gulp deploy
 ~~~

 To access the deployed site, open this URL in your browser.
 Change `USERNAME` and `MYREPOSITORY` accordingly.
+For example, the deployed side of this repository is [https://hoch.github.io/motw-2015](https://hoch.github.io/motw-2015).
 ~~~
 https://USERNAME.github.io/MYREPOSITORY
 ~~~